IconoclastLabs/motion-rubberstamp/README.md

 ## Usage

-Requiring it in your Rakefile is all that's needed to get started.
+#### Installing the Gem is all that's needed to get started.
 Motion-rubberstamp adds itself to the build process, so whenever you run `rake` or `rake device` it will automatically invoke `rake rubberstamp:run` beforehand.

-When you run `rake archive` or `rake archive:distribution`, motion-rubberstamp will automatically invoke `rake rubberstamp:revert`.
+_Smart Cleanup:_ When you run `rake archive` or `rake archive:distribution`, motion-rubberstamp will automatically invoke `rake rubberstamp:revert`.
 This means that development builds will now automatically receive overlays and release builds will use your original icons.